OpenTasmania/oj-server/README.md

 ## 6. Contributions

 Contributions welcome.
-This project is hosted on [Gitlab](https://gitlab.com/opentasmania/osm-osrm-server), so there's all the good stuff there like an [Issues board](https://gitlab.com/opentasmania/osm-osrm-server/issues).
+Please see the [Contributions](CONTRIBUTIONS.md) file for more details.